central college in London BIFM BIFM

 BIFM

-British Institute of Facilities Management* Levels 5 and 6 Qualifications
+IWFM Courses - Institute of Workplace Facilities Management* Levels 2/3/4/5 and 6 Qualifications

 Pathway in facilities management

-These programmes are intended for professionals who normally have experience in the facilities management sector.
+IWFM courses are intended for professionals who normally have experience in the facilities management sector.
 The distinction between the two levels is explained below.
-The College has an extensive track record in this field and provides the courses through a team who have considerable subject, educational and industrial expertise.
+The College has an extensive track record in this field and provides the courses through a team who have a considerable subject, educational and industrial expertise.

 Structure

-The structure, which complies with the requirements of the Qualifications and Credit Framework, comprises assignments for a range of mandatory and optional units for either qualification.
-Assessment of these units is by written assignments.
+The structure, which complies with the requirements of the Qualifications and Credit Framework, comprises assessments for a range of mandatory and optional units for either qualification.
+Assessment of these units is by written task-based assessments.

 Level 5

-This programme is for those working at middle or senior management level who are responsible for specialised specialised and complex functions.
-This level is also applicable to those without such experience and wish to enhance their subject and management skills.
+This BIFM course is for those working at middle or senior management level who are responsible for specialised and complex functions.
+This level is also applicable to those without such experience and wishes to enhance their subject and management skills.
 The programme is offered in three sizes:

-Award: will give you succinct overview of the basic slills and knowledge needed at this level.
+Award: will give you a succinct overview of the basic skills and knowledge needed at this level.
 Minimum 12 credits (one Mandatory unit (6 credits) and Option units (6 credits).

 Certificate: will provide you with a more comprehensive coverage of the subject.
 Minimum 24 credits (two Mandatory units (14 credits) and one Option units (10 credits).